wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    <a target="_blank" href="https://user-images.githubusercontent.com/300046/95813251-b1c4d900-0cd4-11eb-86d0-6896fd78cdf1.png">
    <img width="779" alt="git-signing-mac-keychain" src="https://user-images.githubusercontent.com/300046/95813251-b1c4d900-0cd4-11eb-86d0-6896fd78cdf1.png"></a>

-1. Type your name and email.
+1. Type your name in title case.
+1. Type your email with the extra "+github" such as "wilsonmar+github@gmail.com".
 1. Define a new password in your password vault, then copy and paste that new password in the two fields.
 1. Make a note of the expiration date (by default four years from current date).
 1. Click "Create Key".